-Staff, members of the Board of Trustees, Local Agency Boards of Directors, and other involved individuals are required to participate in training regarding compliance, fraud, abuse, whistleblower protections, ethical standards,

-HIPAA, confidentiality and conflicts of interest.
-Staff shall attend an initial training session following hire.
-Initial training for BOT and Local Agency Boards shall be done as part of their orientation process.
-Staff, BOT and Local Agency Board members shall also participate in the annual Corporate Compliance Training update.
-Additional trainings may be required for certain staff and other involved individuals, related to specific contracts or partnerships.
-The CO in conjunction with Local Agency Executive Directors will ensure these trainings implemented as appropriate. new developments or concerns arise, the CO may require additional training sessions for some or all individuals.
+Staff, members of the BOT, Agency Board of Directors, and other affected individuals are required to participate in training regarding: compliance; preventing and detecting fraud, waste, and abuse of resources; whistleblower protections; ethical standards: confidentiality and conflicts of interest.
+Staff and affected individuals shall complete an initial training session within 30 days of the date they begin their role with CCDA.
+Initial training for BOT and Agency Boards shall be done as part of their orientation process.
+Staff, BOT, Agency Board members and affected individuals shall also participate in an annual Corporate Compliance Training update.
+Additional trainings are required for certain staff and other affected individuals, related to specific roles, responsibilities, contracts or partnerships.
+The CO, in conjunction with Agency Executive Directors, will ensure these trainings are implemented as appropriate.
+As new developments or concerns arise, the CO may require additional training sessions for some or all individuals.
 This specialized training may focus on areas that have been determined to pose a high risk of misconduct or error.

 Compliance training shall be documented.
-The CO maintains records of refresher compliance training, and initial staff and other involved individuals.
 Employee training records and signed acknowledgements are maintained in personnel files.
-Staff and Board members shall sign an acknowledgement form upon receiving the Corporate Compliance Plan and Code of Conduct at initial training, and when significant revisions of those documents are received.
+Training records and acknowledgement forms are maintained within contract files, Agency Board and Trustee member files.
+Staff and Board members shall sign an acknowledgement form upon receiving the Corporate Compliance Plan and Code of Conduct at initial training and when significant revisions of those documents are received.